 Beside Me Dreamer Bassinet & Bedside Sleeper By Baby Delight

-- SAFE and COMFORT- Sleep soundly knowing that your baby is safer and comfortable
+- SAFE and COMFORTABLE - Sleep soundly knowing that your baby is safer and comfortable

 - MOBILE- It is lightweight enough to move from room to room for convenience.